rhomobile/rhomobile-docs/eb/en/edge/guide/quick-start.md

 ![img](images/quick_start/quick-start-mobile-device-center-connected.png)

-Now that your device is connected and recognized by your computer, you are ready to deploy the MEB onto your device using the Enterprise Browser Installer.
+Now that your device is connected and recognized by your computer, you are ready to deploy the EB onto your device using the Enterprise Browser Installer.

 ### Enterprise Browser Installer
-The Enterprise Browser Installer is an application that you will us in order to get the MEB onto your device.
+The Enterprise Browser Installer is an application that you will us in order to get the EB onto your device.
 To acquire the installer, you'll need to download it [here]() and install it as you would any other Windows application.
 Once it is installed, launch the Enterprise Browser Installer and you should see something like this.

 ![img](images/quick_start/quick-start-eb-installer-platform-select.png)

-Now, simply choose an installation of the MEB to deploy to your device and click the "Deploy" button.
+Now, simply choose an installation of the EB to deploy to your device and click the "Deploy" button.

 For Android, you'll see a message asking you to make sure that your device is recognized by the `adb devices` command then, you should see something like this.